snowplow/scala-weather/README.md

   client.timeMachine(40.71f, 74.0f, ZonedDateTime.now().minusYears(1))
 ```

-Contrary to OpenWeatherMap, Dark Sky does not provide geocoding features,
+Unlike OpenWeatherMap, Dark Sky does not provide geocoding features,
 meaning you must know the latitude and longitude of the location.

 ## Understanding the cache